-If you have decided to purchase a banner, it is very important to place your new banner is a position that will do your company the most good.
+If you have decided to purchase a banner, it is very important to place your new banner in a position that will do your company the best.
 By selecting the proper location, you can ensure that your new purchase will perform up to expectations and that it will be able to function to the utmost.

 Make it Visible – Placing a banner on the side of your building or under an overhang can greatly reduce the ability of potential customers to see this banner.
 You will need to make sure that your banner is located where it can be easily seen from the majority of directions and angles.

 Remember the Elements – Weather can be detrimental to your new banner.
-If it isnot secure properly, your banner may flap in the wind, making it unintelligible to passing pedestrians and vehicles.
+If it is not secured properly, your banner may flap in the wind, making it unintelligible to passing pedestrians and vehicles.
 Make sure that your banner is located somewhere where there is at least some protection from the elements.
 If this is impossible, make sure that the banner is well secured and that it will not flap in the wind, obscuring the text.

 Don’t Be Afraid to Change – If your banner is not performing up to expectation, a move may be in order.
 Try a few different locations at first, to see which one provides the desired effect.
 Once you have narrowed down your options, you will be able to select the best location for your banner, based on actual customer reaction.
 This step should be carefully documented to provide you with the most useful data.

-By following these steps, you will be able to get the most out of your banner, both in actual life of the banner and effectiveness in getting your message across.
+By following these steps, you will be able to get the most out of your banner, both in the actual life of the banner and its effectiveness in getting your message across.